Formatting Guidelines

 Abstract

-The abstract should be informative (not contain general words), structured (follow the logic of the article presentation), and meaningful (disclose the main research results, clearly formulate the relevance, goal, methods of problem analysis, as well as the prospects for further research - 250 words).
+The section is presented with 200 to 300 words in length.
+The abstract should be informative (not contain general words), structured (follow the logic of the article presentation), and meaningful (disclose the main research results, clearly formulate the relevance, goal, methods of problem analysis, as well as the practical value of the study).
 The abstract should not contain abbreviations, footnotes, and references.

 Keywords